DaylightBasement/daylightbasement.github.io/DevBlog.md

 0. **Finality is a state a mind that is defined by you:** It is okay to say, _this is good enough_.
 Move on to the next concept.
 Test new ideas.
 Return to old ideas and refactor if needed.

 0. **Keep scope small and realistic:** What time can you afford?
-Can you really make your own engine?
-Should your first game really be an RPG?
-This concept is  difficult to learn and is very sobering; However, I promise you will accomplish more when expectations are appropriately set
+Do you want to make a game engine?
+Or do you want to make a game?
+Should your first game be an RPG?
+This concept is difficult to learn and is very sobering; However, I promise you will accomplish more when expectations are appropriately set.